Keran88/Risk_estimator/README.md

 # Running the Script

-The script is designed to run in **Google Colab**, with UAV flight logs stored in **Google Drive**.
+The code is designed to run in **Google Colab** with flight logs stored in **Google Drive**.

 Typical workflow:

-1. Upload the UAV flight log dataset to Google Drive
+1. Upload UAV flight logs to Google Drive
 2. Mount Google Drive in the Colab environment
-3. Set the dataset directory path
+3. Set the dataset path in the script
-4. Run the preprocessing script
+4. Run the spoofing simulation

-The script will automatically search for flight logs matching:
+Example dataset path:

 ```
-**/FLY*.csv
+/content/drive/MyDrive/Phantom4_001_csv
 ```

-and process the selected files.

 ---

 # Limitations

-The spoofing model implemented in this repository is simplified and intended for experimental research purposes.
+The spoofing simulation implemented in this repository is simplified and intended for experimental analysis.

-Current limitations include:
+Limitations include:

 * Only GPS coordinates are manipulated
-* Other onboard sensors are assumed to remain unaffected
+* Other sensors are assumed to remain unaffected
-* Environmental effects such as multipath interference are not modeled
+* Environmental effects such as multipath interference are not simulated

-Future work may incorporate more realistic spoofing scenarios and additional sensor models.
+Future work may incorporate more advanced spoofing scenarios and multi-sensor manipulation models.

 ---

 # Research Context

-This code is part of ongoing research in the areas of:
+This code is part of ongoing research related to:

 * UAV cybersecurity
-* GNSS spoofing detection
+* GNSS spoofing analysis
-* sensor consistency analysis
+* navigation system robustness
-* machine learning for anomaly detection
+* sensor anomaly detection

-The preprocessing pipeline prepares telemetry data for experiments designed to evaluate spoofing detection methods.
+The repository provides a **basic spoofing simulation tool** for generating controlled attack scenarios using real UAV telemetry data.

 ---